3D Question Answering: Introduction

-While existing works in VQA are primarily restricted to images, we take the first step extending it to the 3D Question Answering (3DQA) task, i.e., answering questions given an color point cloud.
-A well-defined 3DQA task will broaden AI's perception to 3D spatial understanding that mimics real-world scenarios, and benefit a wide range of applications, such as interactions of robots in real-world environments, information query in augmented reality, virtual reality, and linguistic-based navigation of autonomous vehicles.
+While existing works in VQA are restricted \trysq{primarily} to images, we take the first step \trysq{toward} extending it to the 3D \trysq{q}uestion \trysq{a}nswering (3DQA) task, i.e., answering questions given \frysq{a color} point cloud.
+A well-defined 3DQA task will broaden AI's perception to 3D spatial understanding that mimics real-world scenarios and \trysq{will} benefit a wide range of applications, such as \trysq{robot} interactions in real-world environments, information quer\trysq{ies} in augmented \trysq{and} virtual reality, and linguistic-based navigation of autonomous vehicles.
 However, extending existing VQA methods to solve 3DQA is non-trivial.
-Unlike VQA that relies on 2D \textit{appearance} information to answer questions, 3DQA has significantly higher requirement on the 3D \textit{geometry} understanding.
-For example, to answer the first question \emph{``Is the table with the small and pink chair higher or lower than the brown desk near it?"} shown in \Fref{teaser}, it requires to understand not only the appearance, but also the \textit{geometry} structure of individual objects, and even \textit{spatial relationships} and spatial comparison among different objects.
+Unlike VQA\trysq{, which} relies on 2D \textit{appearance} information to answer questions, 3DQA has \trysq{a} significantly \trysq{greater need to understand} the 3D \textit{geometry}.
+For example, answer\trysq{ing} the first question \trysq{shown in} \Fref{teaser} \emph{``Are the sofas next to the door of this room placed parallel or perpendicular to the door, or neither?"} requires understand\trysq{ing} not only the appearance, but also the \textit{geometry} structure of \trysq{the} individual objects, and even \trysq{the} \textit{spatial relationships} among different objects.

-To address the above challenges, we propose the first transformer based 3DQA framework \textbf{``3DQA-TR"}.
+To address \trysq{these} challenges, we propose the first \srysq{transformer-based} 3DQA framework \textbf{``3DQA-TR"}.
 It uses two encoders to extract geometry and appearance information from the point cloud and color point cloud, respectively.
 Given these appearance and geometry encodings along with question embedding, a 3D-Linguistic Bert (3D-L BERT) performs both intra-modal and inter-modal fusion to predict the target answer.
-Specifically, in the geometry encoder, we not only consider the geometry feature of individual objects, but also explicitly incorporate the coordinates and scales to the spatial embedding in order to model the spatial relationship between objects.
-And for the appearance encoder, in order to provide rich appearance information, we pretrain it on a synthetic dataset tailored for appearance information extraction.
+Specifically, in the geometry encoder, we not only consider the geometry feature\trysq{s} of individual objects, but also explicitly incorporate the coordinates and scales to the spatial embedding in order to model the spatial relationship between objects. \trysq{Moreover,} to provide rich appearance information \trysq{for the appearance encoder}, we pretrain it on a synthetic dataset tailored for appearance information extraction.